gracedipierro/PnR-Final/README.md

 # PnR-Final
-The final project for my Programming and Robotics class
+The final project for my Programming and Robotics class, December 2016

  The final project consisted of many trials and many more errors when experimenting with robots.
 We used the Python language to encode our robots to do certain things.